UtrechtUniversity/yoda/docs/design/processes/asynchronous-processes.md

 The script has a verbose mode (which can be enabled using the `-v` switch).
 This will log additional information for troubleshooting to the rodsLog.

+The script has a dry run mode (which can be enabled using the `-n` switch).
+This will not create any revisions.

 If a flag data object named `/ZONE/yoda/flags/stop_revisions` is present, the script will stop processing data objects.